h7b/h7b-dendron-netlify/vault/notes.tutorial.stock-valuation.dividend-discount-model.md

 The dividend discount model (DDM) is a quantitative method used for predicting the price of a company's stock based on the theory that its present-day price is worth the sum of all of its future dividend payments when discounted back to their present value.

-The DDM model is based on the theory that the value of a company is the present worth of the sum of all of its future dividend payments.
+The DDM is based on the theory that the value of a company is the present worth of the sum of all of its future dividend payments.

+DDM is a variant of [[DCF model|notes.tutorial.stock-valuation.discounted-cash-flow-model]], called an equity discounted cash flow model.

 ## Formula
 Mathetically,